-What I ended up ordering instead was a spicy banana blossom salad (which wasn't spicy).
+I ordered a "spicy" banana blossom salad (that wasn't spicy).
 It was made with a creamy coconut sauce with no overwhelming flavours, just a moderately sweet curry base with a tangy undertone.
 Texturally it was sublime, with a mix of crunchy, chewy, and soft components.
 I knew I'd find a way to work the basic concept of this dish into a recipe at home, and here's what came out.
-I used yellow curry paste in my version (they used red), but I'm fairly confident any Thai curry paste would work.
-As with most Thai food I cook, I go a little crazy with the condiments and toppings, but that's half the fun.
-Add herbs and extras as you see fit, but don't omit the fresh lime juice.

 Cracking and toasting the coconut